27 Participants Needed

 You can continue taking your current medications for myeloproliferative disorders, like aspirin, hydroxyurea, or anagrelide, during the trial.
 However, you should not have taken interferon-alpha, a JAK inhibitor, or N-Acetylcysteine in the 28 days before joining the study.

-Is N-Acetylcysteine generally safe for humans?
+Is there any evidence suggesting that N-Acetylcysteine is likely to be safe for humans?

 Who Is on the Research Team?